-Courtney will begin another semester of co-teaching Groundlings, a semester-long Shakespeare class for high school students, led by Jeremy Dubin.
+Courtney taught another semester of co-teaching Groundlings, a semester-long Shakespeare class for high school students, led by Jeremy Dubin.

 Courtney directed her first full production!
 The 2020/21 Intern Company's touring production of Romeo & Juliet.
 The production runs 90 mins and includes six actors playing two to three roles each.

 June - July 2020

 Courtney is an instructor for Cincinnati Shakespeare Company's Zoom summer Shakespeare camps - for middle and high school students.

 Our run of Pride & Prejudice (by Kate Hamill) and rehearsals for Hamlet were cut short by coronavirus!
 It'll be a time of uncertainty for artists, but we will persist!!

 Courtney was one of three witches in Miranda McGee's Macbeth at the Cincinnati Shakespeare Company.
 The production closed on May 4th.

 Courtney played Perdita in Christopher Luscombe's production of The Winter's Tale.

 Jason Richards & Courtney (after having met and performed together in Annie Warbucks at Theatre at the Center) teamed up to perform in their first cabaret, titled Jack & Coke: A Cabaret, at Davenport's Piano Bar in Chicago.
 They were accompanied on the piano by the fantastic Micky York!
 Videos under the MEDIA tab.